listMC/webgl-jumpflooding/README.md

-# webgl-jumpflooding
+# WebGL Jump Flooding Algorithm for Voronoi Diagrams

-WebGL Implementation of Jump Flooding Algorithm
+This is a WebGL implementation of the Jump Flooding Algorithm by [Rong&Tan (2006)]{@link http://www.comp.nus.edu.sg/~tants/jfa.html} for Voronoi Diagrams.
+It is inspired by [Ryan Kaplan's blog]{@link http://rykap.com/graphics/skew/2016/02/25/voronoi-diagrams/} and its purpose is just for skilling...